Score-based Diffusion Models in Function Space: Numerical Experiments

 \subsection{Gaussian Mixture}

 We consider a Gaussian mixture model by sampling a Gaussian random field (GRF) on the domain \((0,2\pi)\) and assigning it one of two mean functions with a fixed probability.
-Details on the precise construction can be found in Appendix \ref{subsec:exp_gaussianmixutre}.
-We fix a FNO model architecture and train it on various discretizations of the data using either trace-class noise or white noise.
+Details on the precise construction can be found in \appref{subsec:exp_gaussianmixutre}.
+We fix a FNO model architecture and train DDO on various discretizations of the data using either trace-class noise or white noise.
 In Figure~\ref{fig:gaussian_mixture_spectrum}(a) we compare the uniform (or sup) norm error in the spectrum of the true and generated data for the two types of noise.
-We see that while white noise achieves small errors at low resolutions, its error grows as we refine it.
+We see that while white noise achieves small errors at low resolutions, its error grows as we refine the resolution.
 On the other hand, trace-class noise achieves a consistent error across many resolutions.
-Indeed even at a resolution of 256, the trace-class noise model captures the right distribution in Figure~\ref{fig:gaussian_mixture_spectrum}(b), unlike the white noise model in Figure~\ref{fig:gaussian_mixture_spectrum}(c); see Appendix~\ref{subsec:exp_gaussianmixutre} for further visualizations and Appendix~\ref{sec:num_smoothing} for an example that uses the smoothing operators described in Section~\ref{subsec:smoothing_operators}.
+Indeed even at a resolution of 256, the trace-class noise model captures the right distribution in Figure~\ref{fig:gaussian_mixture_spectrum}(b), unlike the white noise model in Figure~\ref{fig:gaussian_mixture_spectrum}(c); see \appref{subsec:exp_gaussianmixutre} for further visualizations and \appref{sec:num_smoothing} for an example that uses the smoothing operators described in \secref{subsec:smoothing_operators}.
 This is because as we refine the resolution, the model trained with white noise has to capture progressively higher frequency functions and thus it fails to do so with a fixed capacity model.
 Trace-class noise, on the other hand, has a convergent Fourier spectrum that the model can capture independently of the discretization.
 The white noise issue can be fixed by designing larger architectures and more sampling steps, but this yields a model where both the number of parameters and sampling steps need to increase with dimension.
 Therefore algorithms designed with white noise cannot be expected to scale to arbitrarily large resolutions.